skills/release-based-workflow/README.md

 ### :keyboard: Activity: Update `base.css`

 1. Create a new branch off of the `main` branch and change the `body` CSS declaration in `base.css` to match what is below.
-This will set the page background to black
+This will set the page background to black.
 ```
 body {
     background-color: black;
 }
 ```
-1. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as the `compare` branch
+1. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as the `compare` branch.
-1. Fill in the pull request template to describe your changes
+1. Fill in the pull request template to describe your changes.
-1. Click `Create pull request`
+1. Click `Create pull request`.

 ### Merge the new feature to the release branch
 Even with releases, the GitHub flow is still an important strategy for working with your team.
 It's a good idea to use short-lived branches for quick feature additions and bug fixes.